codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+Sgt.: Commissar!
+Commissar!
+The troops are revolting!
+Commissar: Well, you’re pretty repulsive yourself.

 ## Daily Trivia

-Nvidia&#039;s headquarters are based in which Silicon Valley city?
+What is the number of keys on a standard Windows Keyboard?
- 1. Santa Clara
+ 1. 64
- 2. Mountain View
+ 2. 76
- 3. Cupertino
+ 3. 94
- 4. Palo Alto
+ 4. 104

 <details>
   <summary>Answer</summary>
-  Santa Clara
+  104
 </details>